MSRC provides individual attention to clients during each stage of the research project,

 Quality controls for mailed questionnaires include multiple mailings, follow-up postcards,

-data prior to issuing the final report on the project.
+of all data prior to issuing the final report on the project.